-The MELCC elaborates the Report on Sales of Pesticides in Québec each year to inform the public and the interveners concerned by the sale and use of pesticides in agricultural and urban environments.
-The Pesticides Act (chapter P‑9.3), whose application falls under the authority of the MELCC, makes provision, in accordance with the Regulation respecting permits and certificates for the sale and use of pesticides (chapter P-9.3, r.
-2), for the collection of data, in particular data pertaining to pesticide sales.
+The Report is drafted annually by the MELCC to inform the public and stakeholders concerned by the sale and use of pesticides in agricultural and urban environments.
+The Pesticides Act, whose application falls under the authority of the MELCC, makes provision, in accordance with the Regulation respecting permits and certificates for the sale and use of pesticides, for the collection of data, namely data pertaining to pesticide sales.
 Under the Regulation, wholesale pesticide permit holders have been required to report their sales data on an annual basis since 1992.

 The Report assesses the environmental pressure index, one of the indicators

 that reflect the pressure exerted on one hectare by the agricultural

 Pesticide Risk Indicator (IRPeQ), it assesses health risk indices (HRIs)